-This blog includes excerpts from a longer paper entitled “'What if something happens?': A qualitative study of the hopes and anxieties of the American middle class before and during the COVID-19 pandemic" which will be released in November 2020.
+This blog includes excerpts from a longer paper entitled “'What if something happens?': A qualitative study of the hopes and anxieties of the American middle class before and during the COVID-19 pandemic."

 Summer 2020 witnessed national uprisings against racism and police brutality, with deeply rooted tensions concerning power, identity, injustice, and belonging that erupted into protests, riots, and lethal violence.
 These tensions were already brewing in our conversations about identity and respect in our focus groups in the fall of 2019.
 For the Black and Hispanic people in the focus groups, experiences of disrespect and discrimination in the workplace were prevalent.
 Black women described how they had to restrain their emotions and opinions out of fear of retaliation or conflict, while also working harder to be given a fair chance.
 As Patricia, a Black woman who works in IT, describes: “I got to work harder.
 I have to work hard.
 I have to bust my kneecaps and ankles, just for somebody to give me a chance.
 I have to not respond the way someone would expect for me to respond so that they can respect me.
 Nobody respects women, and especially a Black woman.”